hrosailing/hrosailing/Documentation/Documentation.rst

                         150  2.91  3.78  4.5   5.15  5.72  6.09  6.55

-            PolarDiagramTable objects have the following public methods:
+            The **PolarDiagramTable** class defines the following public methods:

                     ``PolarDiagramTable``.\ **__str__**\ ()